foss-for-synopsys-dwc-arc-processors/embarc_mli/README.md

 ## Known Issues
 ---------------
-1. Optimal performance for 8-bit data requires version of MetaWare Development Tools 2019.06 and later
+1. Optimal performance for 8-bit data requires version of MetaWare Development Tools 2019.06 or later